STOP after song and GO to next locator

 How to set-up an automatic stop and jump to next locator

-MIDI Track
+Create MIDI Track in Ableton Live

 Just place the Max for Live device on an empty MIDI track.
 Make sure to set the “MIDI From” to “None”.
+You can create a MIDI track via the short cut “CMND+Shift+T” (Mac) or CNTRL+Shift+T”.
+Please make sure your MIDI input is set to “No Input”, so no MIDI controller can interfere.

 Set MIDI Input to only listen to MIDI notes from Clip in Ableton.

-Set Up Song Start Locators
+Set Up Song Start Locators and markers in Ableton Live

 Set up locators to automatically select song start in Ableton Live.